boghammar/MMM-SL-PublicTransport/README.md

         header: 'Busses',
         config: {
             apikey: 'your-api-key',         // REQUIRED.
+            stations: [                     // REQUIRED at least one entry.
-            stations: [                     // REQUIRED.
-Definition of the stations that you would like to see {
+                                            // Definition of the stations that you would like to see {
                 stationId: station-id,      // REQUIRED.
 An id of a station.
 You need to run the utility
                                             // findStation to get the id(s) of the station(s) you want.
-                stationname: 'station-name',// Optional.
+                stationName: 'station-name',// Optional.
 This is the name of the station.
                                             // It's shown in the header if you have set a header on the module
                 lines: [                    // Optional.
 An array of lines that you want to see departing from this station.
                   line: line-id,            // The id of the line